alekszejg/portfolio_website/README.md

 - Portfolio Website Page: add photos at the end when almost done

-- Security: ensure all server actions routes filters input and doesnt reveal .env data

-- Security: add "trustworthy host" ENV to nextauth (current domain?), will be successful if it doesnt return server error in production

-- Security: learn how to effectively calculate and apply rate limiting, what are the strateges (more focus on how predictable is number of HTTP requests per page, per request??)
+- Security: learn to calculate and apply Nginx rate limiting efficiently

 - Security: familiarize myself with log management, have better control of cronjobs and running docker contains + more knowledge needed of nginx